Australia, Say Hello to Tesla Powerwall 3. Now Available.

 This scheme technically isn’t a rebate as certificates are created from each battery installed, which are then traded with an energy retailer based on their maximum demand over 3 selected days through summer.
 This means there is no guarantee of the price paid for each certificate, so it difficult to give an exact value of how much the incentive will be.

-However, this hasn’t stopped everyone from referring to it as a rebate, so we will continue to refer to it as a rebate throughout
+However, this hasn’t stopped everyone from referring to it as a rebate.

 The ‘Peak Demand Reduction Scheme’ is designed to incentivise more Australians to invest in home battery storage, through up-front installation cost reductions.
 The options will allow you to take advantage of rooftop solar by adding battery storage, and by connecting to a Virtual Power Plant (VPP).